KinjalParihar/dogri-english-lora-translation/README.md

 # DATASET

-477 Dogri-English sentence pairs
+1) 477 Dogri-English sentence pairs, and from this two smaller subsets were created for incremental evaluation: Dataset 1 (v1) contains 51 pairs, Dataset 2 (v2) contains 151 pairs, and the final dataset with all 477 pairs
-Dogri written in Devanagari script
+2) Dogri written in Devanagari script
-Custom curated and cleaned dataset
+3) Custom curated and cleaned dataset
-Train-Test Split: 80:20 (seed=42)
+4) Train-Test Split: 80:20 (seed=42)

 ### ADDITIONAL EVALUATION SET